The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 For some people, applying comedogenic oils like coconut oil to the face may clog the pores in the skin.
 However, you can follow some simple methods to unclog the pores quickly.
 Here are some of those steps worth practicing:

-- Use mild cleansing face wash once a day
+• Use a mild cleansing face wash once a day

-- Keep your skin well hydrated by drinking lots of water every day and using good quality skin moisturizer after the shower.
+• Keep your skin hydrated by drinking lots of water daily and using good skin moisturizer after the shower.

 Coconut oil is safe, but it can clog pores if used incorrectly.
-If properly used on the face, it’ll give your skin much-needed youthfulness.
+Properly used on the face will give your skin much-needed youthfulness.

 However, using coconut oil on acne-prone skin is a much-debated and disputed issue.